reddynirup/sound-of-AI/README.md

 ### Folders

-- **application/**: Contains the Flutter application code responsible for the user interface and interactions.
+- **application/**: Contains the React application code responsible for the user interface and interactions, integrated with backend APIs and services.
 - **deep_learning_model/**: Includes the deep learning model files and scripts used for Tuberculosis sound classification using Convolutional Neural Networks (CNN).

 ## Features